Distributed $\Delta$-Coloring Plays Hide-and-Seek

-Our main lower bound result applies to an entire family of problems for which we gave a highlevel before \Cref{sec:problems} and that is defined formally in \Cref{sec:family}.
+Our main lower bound result applies to an entire family of problems for which we gave a high level description before \Cref{sec:problems} and that is defined formally in \Cref{sec:family}.
 We now present the most important results that we obtain as corollaries for the most natural variants of our general problem family (see \Cref{tab:results} for a partial summary of our results and a comparison with the state of the art).

 We first consider arbdefective colorings.
 We prove that we can exactly characterize which variants of arbdefective coloring can be solved in $O(f(\Delta) + O(\log^* n))$ for some function $f$, and which of them require $\Omega(\log_\Delta n)$ for deterministic algorithms and $\Omega(\log_\Delta \log n)$ for randomized ones.
 In particular, we show the following (follows from \Cref{thm:ubarbdef,}) \begin{theorem} The $\vec{d}$-arbdefective $c$-coloring problem can be solved in $O(\Delta + \log^* n)$ in the deterministic \LOCAL model if $\vec{d}$ is $1$-relaxed, while otherwise it requires $\Omega(\log_\Delta n)$ rounds for deterministic algorithms and $\Omega(\log_\Delta \log n)$ rounds for randomized algorithms. \end{theorem} By allowing the same arbdefect on each color, we obtain the following corollary. \begin{corollary} The $d$-arbdefective $c$-coloring problem can be solved in $O(\Delta + \log^* n)$ rounds in the deterministic \LOCAL model if $(d+1)c > \Delta$, while if $(d+1)c \le \Delta$ then it requires $\Omega(\log_\Delta n)$ rounds for deterministic algorithms and $\Omega(\log_\Delta \log n)$ rounds for randomized algorithms. \end{corollary}